“Safety is the number one priority for Freeride World Tour. Education is the first and most important aspect of mountain safety."

 The FWT requires that all competitors in every competition carry an avalanche transceiver, shovel, probe, and know how to use them; as well as a helmet and a certified and separate back protection.

-New for the 2017 season, FWT is teaming up with RECCO search and rescue to provide snow safety products for every competitor.
+FWT is also teaming up with RECCO search and rescue to provide snow safety products for every competitor.
 Every rider who does not have a RECCO device already will get a maximum of one device at the first event that he/she competes in, which will complete the mandatory equipment for every rider.
 All equipment, verified on competition day prior to events, is mandatory in order to compete.

-An avalanche airbag is only mandatory on the Freeride World Tour, not on FWQ or FJT, unless specified otherwise.
-Harnesses are only mandatory if the organizers ask for it but be prepared to have one!
+An avalanche airbag is only mandatory on the Freeride World Tour, not on FWQ or FJT.

 - Snow safety education